JN513/Risco-5/README.md

 ## Licença

-A licença utilizada no projeto é a [MIT](https://opensource.org/license/mit/) que concede total liberdade para utilização do mesmo.
+A licença utilizada no projeto é a [CERN-OHL-P-2.0 license]() que concede total liberdade para utilização do mesmo.

 Autor da logo: [Mateus luck](https://www.instagram.com/mateusluck/)